 Step 5: Use a Variety of Recruitment Methods

-Knowing where to find seasonal workers can be a challenge as it may be difficult to find them by only posting on general job sites.
+Knowing where to find seasonal employees can be a challenge, as it may be difficult to find them by only posting on general job sites.
 Although you can find some seasonal employment ads, job seekers have to work a little harder to ensure they are looking at seasonal jobs and not regular or longer-term positions.

 There are specific job boards and other resources you can tap into when looking for seasonal workers.
 They are not all the same and target different worker groups with different goals, needs, and earning expectations.

 - Current employee referrals: To attract new seasonal employees to your organization, consider employee referrals.
-In many cases, your employees have acquaintances that may need extra hours during the holidays or throughout the summer (this is when students are temporarily entering the workforce).
+In many cases, your employees may have acquaintances who may need extra hours during the holidays or throughout the summer (this is when students are temporarily entering the workforce).
+Just ensure you create a clear employee referral program and cascade it to your employees.

 - College and university job boards: College or university job boards reach thousands of potential candidates.
 These job boards include all work types, but seasonal work is one of the largest categories.